RackEmApp/releasenotes/README.md

  - Fixed issue accessing player profile after they've played in a friendly
  - Fixed issue with Draw Decider Bonus Points not being awarded post match
  - Fixed formatting issue with league table when using draw decider bonus points
+ - Added draw decider scire to league scores in all views
+ - Fixes to league table when draw decider override in use

 ***Platform** - 5th September 2024*
  - Added ability for Top Gun to be used for Rankings method